-Our lawyers have broad experience in New York state and federal courts and are well-versed in both New York insurance law (which generally governs private insurance policies purchased or delivered in New York) and the federal law called the Employee Retirement Income Security Act, or ERISA (which governs most life, health insurance, and disability claims that arise out of employer-provided plans).
+Our lawyers have broad experience in New York state and federal courts and are well-versed in both New York insurance law (which generally governs private insurance policies purchased or delivered in New York) and the federal law called the Employee Retirement Income Security Act, or ERISA (which governs most life, health insurance, long term care, and disability claims that arise out of employer-provided plans).
 We have handled lawsuits challenging decisions by employee benefit plans (including disputed medical claims and short and long term disability claims), as well as those enforcing our clients’ rights with regard to privately purchased individual life, medical and disability income insurance policies.
-Some of these cases have resulted in full, reported decisions (a list of some of those cases is included in the biography pages for our life, health, and disability insurance lawyers, Mark P. Scherzer and A. Christopher Wieber.
+Some of these cases have resulted in full, reported decisions (a list of some of those cases is included in the biography pages for our life, health, long term care, and disability insurance lawyers, Mark P. Scherzer and A. Christopher Wieber.

 In many cases, however, the dispute is settled before a judge or jury is asked to render a decision.
 Sometimes filing a lawsuit is enough to break the logjam, or the process of discovery (in which the parties are required to disclose information and documents in their possession) reveals facts which make the insurance company willing to approve or settle a disputed claim.
 Many such claims are settled or reinstated without ever going to a full trial or briefing.